Animal Tourism for Responsible Travellers

 Located just 60 kilometres from Chiang Mai in Thailand’s north, the Elephant Nature Park is a refuge for rescued Asian elephants as well as a designated rainforest regeneration area.
 Unbeknown to many tourists the trade of elephants for tourist entertainment is pretty rife throughout Thailand and doesn’t always mean that the elephants are treated humanely or with due care.

 Operating completely from donations and the commitment of hard working volunteers, the Elephant Nature Park provides a sanctuary for mistreated elephants in a completely serene environment.
 With such a strong need for volunteers the park opens its gates to tourists to improve education and advocacy on elephant welfare.

-Guests to the park have the opportunity to help buy the food for the elephants (lots and lots of bananas the day we visited!), feed the elephants and wash and play with them in the river.
+Guests to the park have the opportunity to help buy the food for the elephants (lots and lots of bananas the day we visited!), feed the elephants and wash them in the river.

-It’s a truly inspirational place to visit and kids will absolutely love the level of interaction with the gentle elephants.
+It’s a truly inspirational place to visit and kids will absolutely love this activity.

-My kids absolute favourite part of travelling to Kauai, Hawaii was the daily visits from the Hawaiian monk seals and green sea turtles.
-It was truly amazing to be swimming at the beach with our kids and discovering large turtles cruising past us on their way for a sunbake on the sand.
+It was truly amazing to be swimming at the beach with our kids and discovering large turtles cruising past us on their way for a sun bake on the sand.
 For the full story on the wonderful things to see and do in Kauai click here.